zmdominguez/zmdominguez.github.io/_posts/2019-06-08-static-shortcuts.md

 ### Android Studio support is... limited.
 :point_up: For this exercise, I am using Android Studio 3.5 Beta 4.

+And by limited I mean resource references do not autocomplete at all.
 This becomes tricky as some of the required attributes _can_ use resource references.
 The table below shows what those are:

 Allowed | Not allowed
 --- | ---